AgalmicVentures/Werk/README.md

 comma-separated list of other configs to load.
 Default none.
 * `Application.LogPath`: Path to the actual log file.
 If not present or cannot be opened, logs will go to stderr.
 Required.
+* `Application.InstanceID`: ID of this instance of the application, for audit trail purposes.
 * `Application.ProfilesPath`: Path to profiling information JSON, written on shutdown.
 Default none.
 * `Application.BackgroundFrequencyNs`:  The frequency of the background thread, in nanoseconds.
 Default 10ms.
+* `Application.Debug`: Boolean indicating whether the application is in debug mode (causing it to output additional information).
+Default false.
 * `Application.Simulation`: Boolean indicating whether the application is a simulation.
 Default false.
 * `Application.RealTime`: Boolean indicating whether the application is running